|www.ethanwiner.com - since 1997|

 WHAT'S SO BAD ABOUT PRAYER?

 Even people who agree with me that prayer is useless question why I feel so compelled to petition against it.
 But prayer is not just a harmless waste of time for those who choose to practice it.
 Prayer is harmful when people use it instead of going to a doctor.
 Prayer is harmful when people use it instead of hard work, logic, and common sense to find a better job or otherwise improve their lives.
 Prayer, when combined with using grocery money to buy lottery tickets, is particularly damaging.
-In a nutshell, prayer offers false hope, and diverts people's attention from what they really should be doing to succeed in life.
+In a nutshell, prayer offers false hope, and diverts people's attention from what they really should be doing to succeed.
 If prayer actually worked, everyone would be a millionaire, nobody would ever get sick and die, and both football teams would always win.
 Saying prayer works is the same as saying that wishful thinking alone can solve problems.
 It's also unreasonable to argue that prayer consoles and comforts those who believe in it.
 If that were really true, why do the believers keep going back to church week after week, like an addict in need of a fix?

 Much of what we know about our world is based on empirical evidence.
 We know that gravity exists because we can observe a falling object.
-But no such evidence exists for the presence of a god, the efficacy of prayer, or many other equally silly but often-accepted notions, such as destiny, predicting the future, palm reading, life after death, locating a murderer by looking at photos of the victim, homeopathic healing, and so forth.
-When subjected to careful and objective scientific scrutiny, such phony claims have been debunked repeatedly.
+But no such evidence exists for the presence of a god, the efficacy of prayer, or other silly but often-accepted notions such as destiny, predicting the future, palm reading, life after death, locating a murderer by looking at photos of the victim, homeopathic healing, and so forth.
+When subjected to careful and objective scientific scrutiny, such claims have been debunked repeatedly.
 Yet a sizable number of people do not want to hear that, and the popular news media instead focuses on the magical and the mystical.
 When confronted with an obvious contradiction, a believer answers, "The Lord works in mysterious ways."
 But you can explain away anything with that kind of logic!
 How is that different from no god and random events?

 Church leaders have no business trying to influence science, education, or politics.
 Only recently did the Catholic Church apologize for placing Galileo under house arrest for life because his telescope showed that the earth revolves around the sun.
 Do we have to wait another 400 years for the pope to admit he was wrong to insist that the starving people in Africa not use birth control?
 The pope recently warned famed physicist Stephen Hawking to stop searching for the origins of the universe because his findings contradict the beliefs of the Catholic Church.
 That is akin to saying, "My mind is made up, don't confuse me with the facts."
 If we ever do learn how the universe began, you can be sure the answer will come from scientists, not theologians.